PizzaPastaMafia/failure/failure.md

 I wanted the reader to be obsessed and hypnotized by my book, like I am when I listen to their songs No cover on my book, there is no start or end in modularity but everything is connected Ring binding allows for infinite possibilities, way more than swiss or glue.
 Quick changes, economic and minimal.
 As long as there is a hole, it can be part of the book.
 A truly hackerable binding
-David Byrne, singer of Talking Heads, left the lyrics for last thing: he sung nonsense that fit the music and eventualy substituted into something that made sense.
-He calls it emergent storywritig and the music composition? modular music
+David Byrne, singer of Talking Heads, left the lyrics for last thing: he sung nonsense that fit the music and eventually substituted into something that made sense.
+He calls it emergent storytelling and the music composition? modular music
 Everything that has the word "Emergent" and modular in it has my immediate attention.
 Two of my obsessions.
 Done manifesto:"if you wait more than a week to get an idea done abandon it" "In two weeks I will have the basis for my book ready, then, it will all be downhill" I said.
 Two week passed, I was empty handed